 Level III, retrospective comparative study.

-Patras, Kostas; Zampeli, Franceska; Ristanis, Stavros; Tsepis, Elias; Ziogas, Giorgos; Stergiou, Nicholas; and Georgoulis, Anastasios D., "Hamstring-Dominant Strategy of the Bone–Patellar Tendon–Bone Graft Anterior Cruciate Ligament–Reconstructed Leg Versus Quadriceps-Dominant Strategy of the Contralateral Intact Leg During High-Intensity Exercise in Male Athletes" (2012).
+Patras, Kostas; Zampeli, Franceska; Ristanis, Stavros; Tsepis, Elias; Ziogas, Giorgos; Stergiou, Nikolaos; and Georgoulis, Anastasios D., "Hamstring-Dominant Strategy of the Bone–Patellar Tendon–Bone Graft Anterior Cruciate Ligament–Reconstructed Leg Versus Quadriceps-Dominant Strategy of the Contralateral Intact Leg During High-Intensity Exercise in Male Athletes" (2012).
 Journal Articles.
 88.